SGrondin/bottleneck/README.md

 bottleneck
 ==========

 Bottleneck is a tiny and efficient Asynchronous Rate Limiter for Node.JS and the browser.
 When dealing with services with limited resources, it's important to ensure that they don't become overloaded.

 Bottleneck is the easiest solution as it doesn't add any complexity to the code.

-It is battle-hardened and reliable.
+It's battle-hardened, reliable and production-ready.
+[Unblock.us.org](http://unblock.us.org) uses it to serve millions of queries per day.

 #Install